-Petitioner contends that claims 1-10 are unpatentable as obvious over Watson in view of Smith.
+Petitioner contends that claims 1-36 are unpatentable as obvious over Watson in view of Smith.
 Pet.
-28-43.
+27-40, 46-52.
 Petitioner further contends that the case of obviousness cannot be overcome by objective indicia of nonobviousness.
-Id. at 51-64.
+Id. at 53-66.
 Patent Owner opposes Petitioner's contention of obviousness (Prelim.
 Resp.
-31-56) and contends proffered objective indicia of nonobviousness confirm the patentability of the invention (id. at 65-82).
+31-55) and contends proffered objective indicia of nonobviousness confirm the patentability of the invention (id. at 64-81).

-Petitioner contends that "Watson's fusion protein is identical to the fusion protein of the '522 patent claims, except that the receptor protein is different."
+Petitioner contends that "Watson's fusion protein is identical to the fusion protein of the '182 patent claims, except that the receptor protein is different."
 Pet.
-30. Petitioner argues that "[t]he straightforward application of Watson's method to the 75-kDa TNFR disclosed by Smith (i.e., joining the extracellular receptor to the hinge-CH2-CH3 region of IgG1) results in exactly the same polynucleotides and methods claimed in the '522 patent."
+30. Petitioner argues that "[t]he straightforward application of Watson's method to the 75-kDa TNFR disclosed by Smith (i.e., joining the extracellular receptor to the hinge-CH2-CH3 region of IgG1) results in a fusion protein that falls within the scope of every claim of the '182 patent."
 Id. at 31 (citing Ex.
-1002 ¶¶ 141-142, 158).
-Petitioner further offers reasoning for the combination stating that "Watson . . . indicates that it has optimized the location for attaching a receptor to an IgG to make a fusion protein," and that a person of ordinary skill in the art "would have readily applied Watson's optimized technique of attaching the soluble receptor to the hinge-CH2-CH3 portion of an IgG1 . . . to improve on Smith's recommendation to prepare a TNFR:IgG1 fusion protein."
+1002 ¶¶ 141-145, 154).
+Petitioner further argues that "Watson . . . indicates that it has optimized the location for attaching a receptor to an IgG to make a fusion protein" and that a person of ordinary skill in the art "would have readily applied Watson's optimized technique of attaching the soluble receptor to the hinge-CH2-CH3 portion of an IgG1 . . . to improve on Smith's recommendation to prepare a TNFR:IgG1 fusion protein."
 Pet.
 38-39 (citing Ex.
 1002 ¶¶ 129, 142, 145, 156-158; Ex.
-1003, 2224; Ex.
-1004, 10:53-66).
+1003, 2224).

-The problem with Petitioner's argument as a whole is that it is unclear what Petitioner considers to be the complete hinge.
+The problem with Petitioner's argument as a whole is that it is unclear what Petitioner considers to be the hinge.
 That is, Petitioner is inconsistent as to where the boundary lies between the first constant domain and the hinge.
 As background, Dr. Burton sets forth the structure of IgG (Ex.
 1002 ¶¶ 35-39) that is identified as "[a] schematic depiction of an IgG immunoglobulin" (Ex.
 1006, 12), reproduced below:

 Ex. $1002 \ \mbox{\P} 36$ (stating the schematic is "[a]dapted from Ex.
-1006, p.
-12").
+1006, 12).
 In defining the structure and function of IgG, Dr. Burton states:

 The hinge region is located between the CH1 and CH2 domains of the heavy chain.
 The hinge region contains all of the interchain disulfide bonds that link the heavy chains together.
-I note that in the human IgG1 molecule there is a third disulfide bond (shown above) that links the CH1 domain to the constant region of the light chain.
+I note that in the human $IgG_1$ molecule there is a third disulfide bond (shown above) that links the CH1 domain to the constant region of the light chain.